rockit-astro/pwi4-packaging/README.md

-This repository contains packaging scripts for PlaneWave Instrument's PWI4 control software.
+PlaneWave Instrument's PWI4 control software repackaged for Rocky Linux.

-Planewave host Windows installers and Linux tar bundles at https://planewave.com/files/software/PWI4/

-A tar bundle for the 4.0.13 Linux release is mirrored to ensure future availablility.
+Planewave host Windows installers and Linux tar bundles at https://planewave.com/files/software/PWI4/ A tar bundle for the 4.0.13 Linux release is mirrored to ensure future availablility.

 Binary patches are applied to improve system integration: